kubernetes/website/content/en/blog/_posts/2022-10-18-kubernetes-1.26-deprecations-and-removals.md

 ### Support for Windows privileged containers

 Privileged container support allows containers to run with similar access to the host as processes that run on the host directly.
-Support for this feature in Windows nodes [will now graduate to stable](https://github.com/kubernetes/enhancements/issues/1981) and will be enabled by default.
+Support for this feature in Windows nodes [will now graduate to stable](https://github.com/kubernetes/enhancements/issues/1981).

 ### CSI drivers migration